Broilzzz/College-Course-Registration/README.md

     9. students can view all the applied courses and their status(applied, declined,pending)
     10. students can view their current courses that have been accepted
+    11. admin and faculty can edit course details

 ## Screenshots